devtron-labs/devtron/docs/user-guide/deploying-application/rollback-deployment.md

 Deployments can be rolled back manually.
 After a deployment is completed, you can manually rollback to a previously deployed image by retaining the same configuration or changing the configuration.

-**As an example**: You have deployed three different images V1, V2 and V3.
-And image V3 is currently deployed on your environment.
-Now, if you want to roll back the deployment from V3 image to V2 image, you can retain the same configuration of the selected image V2 or change the configuration to `last saved config` (C4) or `last deployed config` (C3).
+**As an example**, You have deployed four different releases as follows:

 | Image | Configuration | Release |
 | --- | --- | --- |